 remote_dependency parameter to specify the URL of the Git repository and the commit SHA representing the version of the repository you want:

-To get the URL for a public repository, copy its HTTPS URL and replace
+To get the URL for a remote repository, copy its HTTPS URL and replace

 You can find commit SHAs anywhere you can browse the commit history.
 Git service providers usually makes the SHA clearly visible and copyable.